 Be sure to bring your passport and all required travel documents* as you will need to present them when checking in at the airport.
 Please be advised that not all airlines assign seats in advance.
 Some airlines assign seats at the airport during check-in.
 We recommend all travelers arrive at the airport at least 3 hours prior to the flight departure time.
 You will receive boarding passes at the airline counter when you check in for your flight.

-UPON ARRIVAL IN BALI
+UPON ARRIVAL IN SOUTH KOREA

-Airport Transfers upon Arrival
+Airport Transfers Upon Arrival

-Affordable World guides/airport assistants will wait for arriving tour members outside the airport baggage claim area for up to 90 minutes* after the landing time of the tour member's flight before departing from the airport with transportation to the hotel.
+Affordable World tour guides/airport assistants will wait for arriving tour members outside the airport baggage claim area for up to 90 minutes* after the landing time of the tour member's flight before departing from the airport with transportation to the hotel.
 If for any reason a tour member does not meet the Affordable World representative within 90 minutes after the landing time of the tour member's flight, the tour member will be responsible for his or her own transportation from the airport to the hotel, along with all associated expenses.

 - For detailed passport and visa requirements, all travelers are advised to check with the related embassy or consulate.

 Full proof of Covid-19 vaccination is no longer required for South Korea.
 This new protocol will take effect for Seoul packages departing on or after July 05, 2023 and is subject to change at any time.
 For more details and a full list of exemptions, please click here and here for more information.

 - Recommended pre-entry Q-code registration: Travelers are recommended to register for the pre-entry system (Q-code) for a prompt quarantine inspection before traveling to South Korea.
 Travelers without a Q-code may take longer for document inspection on arrival.
 These travelers must fill out a separate health status questionnaire distributed by the airline on board.
 Please click here to fill out the registration and view more info.